 - Distributing specific applications to run in the datacenter, vs. on the desktop

 - High fidelity video / voice capabilities for users in the field (esp.
 Lync)

-Here is a shot of the new Metro RDP App.
-You’ll notice the “work resources streamed from the corporate RDS feed, as well as recent desktop connections.
+You'll notice the "work resources streamed from the corporate RDS feed, as well as recent desktop connections.
 You can see how this interface works well with a touch interface, as well as provides seemless access to work applications without installation.

 How has the RemoteFX graphics architecture been modified to address these needs?

 As you can see the diagram below, the RemoteFX feature set at the graphics level has been drastically improved, including media remoting, progressive rendering, optimized (and segmented) text codecs, and the calista codec (USB).
 This is combined with improved transports for use over WANs.

 I'd say that perhaps one of the most important components, especially as the Remote Desktop Services capabilities are used more often by users through Remote Desktop Gateways, is RemoteFX over the WAN.
 This set of functionality isolates the traffic and auto-detects performance goals.